The Best Graphic Novel Lists for Upper Elementary

 Graphic Novels for Above Level Elementary Students

-Do you have younger elementary students that are reading above grade level?
-You may find that they are interested in reading graphic novels, but you want to make sure they’re age appropriate.
+Do you have younger elementary students who are reading above grade level?
+You may find that they are interested in reading graphic novels, but you want to make sure they’re age-appropriate.
 Here are my recommendations:

 - Baby-Sitters Little Sister